passcod/blook/src/deprecated/unheld/a-thought-on-fanfiction.md

 _much_ as you want, there's no worldbuilding nor character development necessary — only if you _want_ to do it.
 And I like that about the medium.

-<sub>[This was several responses I posted in Merveilles, then edited together
+> This was several responses I posted in Merveilles, then edited together
-and published properly here.]</sub>
+> and published properly here.